tcouch/rsd-talks/rsd/experiences.md

 * Facilitative, supportive, and collaborative
     * Part of the academic community
     * Deep engagement with research groups
-    * Understand, study, and be part of group research activities
-    * Can read and understand the papers
-* Sustainable and long term
-    * Institutional memory
-    * Continuity, stability, maintainance

 Why it works
 ------------